LANGAT37/BODAMIS/README.md

 # BODAMIS
-This is a system that will help in managing the bodaboda industry in Kenyas County Level
+This is a system that will help in managing the bodaboda industry in Kenya at the County Level